 “Professor Appiah embodies the quintessential creative and free thinker, not least because he has the skill to explain complex material very clearly”

-Professor Appiah kicks off the series.
+Professor Appiah kicked off the series.
 Why did you choose him?
 And who else is on the programme?

-Eva Ulrike Pirker: “Professor Appiah is the perfect person to connect thinkers across disciplines.
+Eva Ulrike Pirker: “Professor Appiah has a great capacity to connect thinkers across disciplines.
 He has a column in the New York Times called The Ethicist, where people can ask questions about everyday ethical issues.
-At the same time, he is also a philosopher and integrates his personal biography – his mother is British, his father Ghanaian – into his work.
+At the same time, he is also a philosopher and integrates his personal biography – his mother was British, his father Ghanaian – into his work.
 He embodies the quintessential creative and free thinker and is, in that respect, our ideal first guest speaker, not least because he has the skill to explain complex material very clearly.
-In the autumn, we welcome Esther Dischereit, a celebrated German-Jewish author and poet whose mother and her family survived the Holocaust.
+In the autumn, we welcome Esther Dischereit, an award-winning German-Jewish author and poet whose mother and family survived the Holocaust.
 She documents, writes and speaks about the violence of what we call ‘othering’ in English, the reduction of others to certain identity characteristics.
 She writes about what it means to grow up in a family with a complex history and in a society with contradictions.
 This is actually an experience that many people know.”

 Finally, when will you consider the lecture series a success?